 CNC machining or numerical control machining refers to machining by using numerically-controlled machining tools.
 CNC means that the numerically-controlled machine tool is controlled by programming with the numerical control machining language, which is often called G codes.

-With G codes for NC machining, the machining tool of the numerically-controlled machine tool is told which Cartesian position coordinates are used, the tool’s feed speed and the spindle speed are controlled, and the tool converter and coolant functions are achieved.
+With G codes for CNC machining, the machining tool of the numerically-controlled machine tool is told which Cartesian position coordinates are used, the tool’s feed speed and the spindle speed are controlled, and the tool converter and coolant functions are achieved.

-NC machining has great advantages over manual machining.
-For example, parts can be produced by NC machining with high precision and repeatability, and CNC machining parts with complex outlines which cannot be produced by manual machining can be produced by numerical control machining.
+Parts can be produced by NC machining with high precision and repeatability, and CNC machining parts with complex outlines which cannot be produced by manual machining can be produced by numerical control machining.

 The technologies of CNC machining have been so popular nowadays that most machining workshops have the capability of CNC machining.

 Typically, in a machining workshop, the most common CNC machining methods are CNC milling, CNC turning, and CNC EDM wire cutting (Electrical Discharge Machining).
-The tool used for CNC milling is called a numerical control miller or CNC machining center.
-The lathe used for CNC turning is called a CNC turning center.

 Although manual programming can be carried out with the G codes for CNC machining, usually in a machining workshop the CAD (Computer-Aided Design) file is automatically read by the CAM (Computer Aided Manufacturing) software, and the G code program is generated to control the CNC machine tool.